Pine Mountain Settlement School

 The mail orders grew a lot, I think.

-[22 sections of Pine Mountain Settlement School History gathered by Evelyn K. Wells from 1913 to 1928]
+WELLS RECORD OF PINE MOUNTAIN SCHOOL Guide 1913-1928 – 22 sections of early in-depth history of the Pine Mountain Settlement School gathered by Evelyn K. Wells from 1913 to 1928.

 Wells, Evelyn K. The Ballad Tree: A Study of British and American Ballads, Their Folklore, Verse and Music, Together with Sixty Traditional Ballads and Their Tunes.
 New York: Ronald Press, 1950.
 Print.